KdeepSidhu/Bank-Churn-Prediction/README.md

  # Step Seven: Model Selection:

- SElect best model on the basis of Best performance we select random forest becouse its accuracy, precision, recall is better than other model.
+ Select best model on the basis of Best performance we select random forest becouse its accuracy, precision, recall is better than other model.

  # Step Eight: Build Website and Deployed for customer use :
  Built a HtML CSS website and build Backend with Django and connect with model and deploy it on heroku platform https://kukaurchurn.herokuapp.com/